-The Danish Music Museum was founded in 1898, and the exhibition includes musical instruments from Europe, Asia, and Africa from the 16th century through the 21st century.
+The Danish Music Museum was founded in 1898.
+The exhibition includes musical instruments from Europe, Asia and Africa dating from the Bronze Age until the 21st century.
 In 2014 the museum reopened with a brand new exhibition at its new location on Rosenørns allé.

-The collections include an extensive library, archives and a picture collection which are still open to the public.
-Clic for hours.
+The collections include an extensive library, archives and a photo collection.
+Click for hours.

-The library comprises works of and material about many of the great personalities of Danish music history - e.g. Angul Hammerich, Johan Svendsen, Aksel Schiøtz and Niels W. Gade - besides material about important Danish music institutions and organisations.
-Specialist literature about musical instruments, periods and sectors are found as well.
+The library contains works by and material about many of the great figures of Danish musical history - e.g. Angul Hammerich, Johan Svendsen, Aksel Schiøtz and Niels W. Gade - as well as material relating to important Danish music institutions and organisations.
+There is also specialist literature about musical instruments, periods and various other musical subjects.